csbrady-warwick/EIS-2/README_PARSER.md

 ## Parser Simplifier

 To improve the performance of the parser it uses an abstract syntax tree based simplification system.
-This works by representing the tokenized stack as a tree, then recursively going through every node replacing the node with a constant value if possible and then rebuilding the simplified tree into a new stack.
+This works by converting every operator, variable and function to a node on a tree with each node having subnodes representing the parameters (where relevant).
+It then recursively goes through those nodes replacing them with a constant value if possible and then rebuilding the simplified tree into a new stack.
+To calculate the constant value for the simplifier the code evaluates the nodes and passes a `C_PTR_NULL` pointer as the host parameters.
 This replacement only happens if the node is flagged as being `simplifiable`, otherwise the simplifier simplifies as many nodes as possible and leaves the remaining nodes to be evaluated every time the stack is evaluated.
 By default all constants, variables and functions are simplifiable.
 Constants have a constant value so are always simplifiable, but the `add_variable` and `add_function` functions have an optional logical parameter called `can_simplify`.
 If `can_simplify` is set to `.FALSE.` when adding a variable or function then the simplifier will not simplify a tree node containing this function or variable.

-This behaviour of the simplifier explains why we specified `can_simplify` for the
+This behaviour of the simplifier explains why we specified `can_simplify = .FALSE.` in the previous section.
+Since that getter function does not always return the same value it should not be simplified away.
+In the simple code above this wouldn't matter because the stack is only evaluated and parsed once but if the expression was parsed to a stack and the stack repeatedly evaluated you need to specify `can_simplify`.

+It is also possible to turn off simplification for a parser at various points

+1. By passing `should_simplify = .FALSE.` to the `init` method of a parser.
+This will mean that by default no simplification of any stacks will be performed
+2. By passing `simplify = .FALSE.` to the `tokenize` method of a parser then no simplification of the stack produced in that tokenization is performed.
+If the parser default simplification was set to `.FALSE.` in `init` then setting `simplify = .TRUE` here turns it on for this stack.
+3. By passing `simplify = .FALSE.` to the `evaluate` method of a parser when evaluating a string (*NOT* a stack) no simplification of the stack will take place before it is evaluated.
+4. A getter function can also set the `status_code` parameter to `eis_status_no_simplify` to prevent simplification of a tree node during the simplification stage.

 ## Using Host Parameters